qiqqq/nuxt3-blog-template/README.md

-# Nuxt 3 blog template with Tailwind CSS
+# Nuxt 3 blog with Tailwind CSS

+Simple and minimalistic blog with Nuxt 3 and Tailwind CSS.
+Posts are stored in `/content` directory as Markdown files and displayed on blog with use of [@nuxt/content](https://content.nuxtjs.org/) module.

+Live version available on Vercel: https://nuxt3-blog-template.vercel.app/ Step-by-step build process described on DEV.to: https://dev.to/qiqqq/how-to-create-blog-with-nuxt-3-and-tailwind-css-3

 ## Setup